TiagoMA90/digital-nomads/README.md

 ## Planning & Agile:
 This project was planned using Agile methodology and MoSCoW prioritization.

-For this purpose, the project was illustrated by one milestone titled "Submit the project to CI before Deadline," providing the developer with the freedom to accomplish all issues/tasks flexibly by the deadline.
+For this purpose, the project was illustrated by one Milestone entitled "Submit the project to CI before Deadline," providing the developer with the freedom to accomplish all issues/tasks flexibly before dates deadline.
-Throughout the development process, new issues were added/removed, starting from "Todo," progressing to "In Progress," and finally being finalized in "Done."
+Throughout the development process, new issues were added/removed, starting from "Todo," progressing to "In Progress," and finally being finalized in "Done".
-The issues were assigned to the sole developer, [TiagoMA90](https://github.com/TiagoMA90), and labeled as "could-have," "should-have," and "must-have". "won't -have" was not included for this project.
+The issues were assigned to the sole developer, [TiagoMA90](https://github.com/TiagoMA90) and labeled as "could-have," "should-have,", "must-have" and "won't -have".

+In order of priority, with 21 User Stories, the [Project](https://github.com/users/TiagoMA90/projects/7/views/1):
+- 8 x must-have
+- 8 x should-have
+- 5 x could-have
+- 1 x wont-have

-Once completed, the issues were marked as "done," and when all of them were completed, the milestone was closed.
+Once completed, the issues were marked as "done" and the milestone closed.

 <img src="media/readme_img/agile.png" alt="agile methodology">
 <img src="media/readme_img/agilelabels.png" alt="agile methodology">